City of Plymouth, MN

 - Operation and maintenance costs.

 - More sodium.
-People on low-sodium diets should consult a doctor if they plan to consume softened water regularly.
+People on low-sodium diets should consult a doctor if they plan to regularly consume softened water.

 - The production of salt brine as a byproduct.
-This can have adverse effects at wastewater treatment plants and on ecosystems.
+This can have negative effects at wastewater treatment plants and on ecosystems.
 Reduce the amount of salt brine used or install a salt-free system.

 Accessing a Paper Copy of the Water Report